OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ### Action Check

 During gameplay, characters may attempt numerous actions.
-While many actions are routine and effortless, some are unfavorable or under threat of failure; in these cases, a _check_ is called to validate each action.
+While many actions are routine and effortless, some are contested or challenging; in these cases, an *action check* is called to validate each action.

-There are two types of action checks: _contested_ and _non-contested_.
+There are two types of action checks: *contested* and *non-contested*.

-***Contested Check.*** The character's ability score sets the target number for the check; a player must roll _**below**_ it on a d20.
+***Contested Check.*** The character's ability score sets the target number for the check; a player must roll ***below*** it on a d20.

-***Non-Contested Check.*** The character's ability score sets the target number for the check; a player must roll _**below**_ it on a d20.
+***Non-Contested Check.*** The character's ability score sets the target number for the check; a player must roll ***below*** it on a d20.

 ### Reaction Check